Is Your Business Using the Correct Facebook Profile?

 What is a Facebook Page?

 You can think of a Facebook Page as being a personal profile for a business.
-It is a place where a business or brand is highlighted and shares their photos, events, blogs, news, etc. Any individual can create a Facebook Page, but only admins of the page can post and make changes once it is made.
+It is a place where a business or brand is highlighted and shares photos, events, blogs, news, etc. Any individual can create a Facebook Page, but only admins of the page can post and make changes once it is made.
 A Page must be liked by individuals in order for them to see all updates from the business or brand.
 It is the best place on Facebook for a brand to build a fan base, give information, share promotions and campaigns, and attempt to get your message and story out to those who haven’t heard it yet.

 What about a Facebook Group?